-Uillinn Connect is our new programme responding to our current global situation.
-The programme seeks to find new ways to connect artworks, artists and the public.
-We're focusing our regular programme and also creating new ones that reach out everyone keeping safe at home.
+Uillinn Connect was our new programme responding to our current global situation.
+The programme sought to find new ways to connect artworks, artists and the public.
+We focused on our regular programme and also created new ones that reached out everyone keeping safe at home.

-We begin the week with a new post from our guest blogger Stella Gilfert every Monday, see our Blog here.
-Stella Gilfert studied Fine Art at the Braunschweig University of Art, Germany and is currently completing a master's degree in art education.
-Stella has engaged in diverse types of educational programmes including contributing to the educational work at the Museum Wolfenbüttel where she will start a traineeship in museum work following completion of her current role as Public Engagement Placement at Uillinn: West Cork Arts Centre in May.
+We began each week with a new post from our guest blogger Stella Gilfert every Monday, see our Blog here.
+Stella Gilfert studied Fine Art at the Braunschweig University of Art, Germany and completed a master's degree in art education.
+Stella has engaged in diverse types of educational programmes including contributing to the educational work at the Museum Wolfenbüttel where she will start a traineeship in museum work following completion of her role as Public Engagement Placement at Uillinn: West Cork Arts Centre in May 2020.

 Uillinn Connect - Daily Art Activity

 Posted daily on our Facebook event, follow this link

 An online connecting activity for primary school-age children and their parents, every morning at 11am from Monday to Friday with Public Engagement Assistant Kate McElroy and intern Stella Gilfert (now interning remotely from Germany).